jpstroh07/Uni-Notes/3. Semester/ALDA/examPrep_datastructures.md

 - Defines a type (name) and corresponding methods
 - Does not define a certain data structure
 - Fundamental concept of object-oriented programming
-- Like a java interface, but extended with constructor(s)
+- Like a Java interface, but extended with constructor(s)
 - Is an API for one type

 ## Java and ADTs